Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 7

 quantity before your breakfast.
 Being chemi-

-gaily pure, it commends itself to the medical
+cally pure, it commends itself to the medical

-profession. :
+profession, :

-WATCH THE LABEL ;
+WATCH THE LABEL.

 None genuine unless bearing the signature

 of the firm on the label.
-3 Shale

 M. & J. S. PERRINE,

-JPRANK P. BLAIR,
+rr P. BLAIR,

-Brockernorr Brock,
+BROCKERHOFF Brock,

 BELLEFONTE, PA